 Greg is originally from Toronto, Canada where he played hockey through Juniors and college.
 He received his master’s degree from Ohio University and then entered the job market in professional hockey.
 Greg arrived in Denver in 1982 and worked in the front offices of the Calgary Flames and the New York Rangers minor league affiliates.
 In the late 1980s, he entered into the insurance business.
 He formed TAG Insurance Services in 1994.
 Greg has been active in the Colorado hockey community for 30 years from summer camps, clinics, coaching and board positions.
 He continues to play whenever time permits.

 Greg and his wife Caroline are active in a number of charities and feel fortunate to be able to be a part of such a great foundation, Dawg Nation.
-Greg and Caroline have three children who have and are still playing hockey.
-Their youngest Brooke, will be attending Dartmouth College in the fall of 2014 and will be playing hockey, while getting a great education.
+Greg and Caroline have three children who all have a love for hockey.

 Milan Hejduk spent this entire 14 year NHL career with the Colorado Avalanche.
 His remarkable hockey resume’ includes a Stanley Cup, a Maurice “Rocket” Richard trophy, three all-star game appearances, an Olympic Gold Medal and induction into the Colorado Sports Hall of Fame!
 Milan holds the Avalanche record for regular season games played and scored 881 points in his illustrious career.
 However, his incredible mark upon hockey doesn’t end there, as he has not only supported Dawg Nation over the years with donations of memorabilia and attendance at many of our events, but also with his generous gift of time.

 Milan is very active with the Avalanche alumni and also enjoys coaching hockey, playing golf and spending time with his family.
-He and his lovely wife Zlata reside in Parker, along with twin boys, David and Marek.
+He and his lovely wife Zlata reside in Parker.
+His twin boys, David and Marek both play hockey for Harvard University.

-A great supporter of the Dawg Nation Hockey Foundation, Peter McNab begins his 14th season as the Colorado Avalanche’s television color analyst, lending his hockey expertise and a unique perspective on the game of hockey.
-Regarded as one of the most knowledgeable and enthusiastic color analysts in the game, McNab brings 14 years of NHL playing experience to the Avalanche broadcasts.
+A great supporter of the Dawg Nation Hockey Foundation, Peter McNab passed away November 6, 2022.
+For over 25 years he was the Colorado Avalanche’s television color analyst, lending his hockey expertise and a unique perspective on the game of hockey.
+Regarded as one of the most knowledgeable and enthusiastic color analysts in the game, McNab brought 14 years of NHL playing experience to the Avalanche broadcasts.

-He attends almost every Dawg Nation event and promotes the charity whenever and whereever he can.
+He attended almost every Dawg Nation event and promoted the charity whenever and wherever he could.

 Carl Poole was born and raised in Boulder, Colorado, and has been working in Junior and Professional Hockey for the past 11 seasons.
 Having worked with such organizations as The Boulder Junior Bison of the WSHL, The Denver Cutthroats of the CHL, The Osoyoos Coyotes of the KIJHL, and most recently with the Kelowna Chiefs of the KIJHL, He is now moving on to UBCO (University of British Columbia) as an Assistant Coach.
 Over the years Carl has worked as an Ice technician, an Equipment Manager, and made his coaching debut as an Assistant Coach for the Osoyoos Coyotes of the KIJHL in the 2015/16 season.
 Carl has worked with four teams over the past 11 years that have progressed to their divisional finals or further in their league’s playoffs, and has gone as far as one Junior A Tier III National tournament in his 2009/10 season.
 Throughout his time working in the industry Carl has worked alongside great mentors such as, Coach Brent Cullaton, and Coach Ken Law.